-Let’s be honest with ourselves, most of us know absolutely nothing about wine and have simply perfected the art of pointing at things with confidence.
-So the notion of a wine bar with over 150 types of rare wines should generally induce waves of anxiety.
+Most of us know absolutely nothing about wine and have simply perfected the art of pointing at things with confidence.
+So the notion of a wine bar with over 150 types of rare wines generally induces waves of anxiety.
 But here’s the catch - at Bar Covell, there are no menus.
 You simply tell the people behind the counter what you’re in the mood for tonight (to the best of your ability) and they choose for you.
 And they usually get it exactly right.
-Also, the snacks menu has gotten quite strong as of late, and you and your date should definitely be splitting that charcuterie board.
+Also, the snacks menu has gotten quite strong, and you and your date should definitely be splitting that charcuterie board.

 Don’t mistake Ester’s as just a holding pen for the inevitable wait for a table at Cassia next door - it’s a fun and not even a little bit stuffy wine bar that’s worth checking out on its own.
 The wine list covers a lot of ground, but they’ll happily direct you towards something you’ll want to drink.
-It’s also a wine store too, so if one of the bottles on the walls strikes your fancy, you can grab one of those, pay retail plus a corkage add on (which still ends up being good value).
+It’s also a wine store, so if one of the bottles on the walls strikes your fancy, you can grab one of those, and pay retail price plus a corkage add-on (which still ends up being good value for wine bar drinking).
 The food is mostly snacky things that go with wine - charcuterie, cheese, sugar-y lavender almonds that are much tastier than they sound - but there’s enough stuff to make this a casual dinner spot too.

 There are a lot of things French people do better than us, and one of them is wine.
-So Garçons de Café, a little wine shop and bar in the Spring Arcade run by three French people, is going to be an excellent choice of wine bar.
+So Garçons de Café, a little wine shop and bar in the Spring Arcade run by three French people, is an excellent place.
 The wine list is completely French, so if you’re feeling overwhelmed, order one of the flights, and try different wines organized by region (Burgundy) or type (organic whites).
 Accessorize with a cheese and charcuterie platter, and berets are optional (but suggested).

-Anyone who ever tells you all wine bars are total snooze fests should be pointed to Bacari PDR.
-This bright and airy wine bar right by the beach in Playa Del Rey might not have the most thought-provoking stock of Australian sauvignons in town, but they do have a 90-minute open bar on the weekends where all house wines, sangria, and champagne are free reign for $25 per person.
-And you know what?
-Sometimes that’s the kind of party you need in life.
-Bacari is fun and unpretentious with the kind of drink specials to get any night started off right.
-See you there.
+Anyone who ever tells you all wine bars are basically adult naptime should be pointed to Bacari PDR.
+This bright and airy wine bar right by the beach in Playa Del Rey might not have the most thought-provoking stock of Australian sauvignons in town, but they do have a 90-minute open bar on the weekends where all house wines, sangria, and champagne are $25 per person.
+This place is fun and unpretentious, with the kind of drink specials to get any night started off right.

 Most people in El Prado don’t even realize it’s a wine bar.
 Essentially serving as the pre-game/post-game drinking hole for Echoplex concertgoers, El Prado can certainly get rowdy at times on the weekends, but ultimately serves as a cool, mellow spot to grab a quick drink during most of the week.
 They also have a decent beer list and bar snacks (read: hummus) for when you need some nutrients.